Nahum

 The prophet begins by reminding the people of Judah about the nature of God and the fact that He is a jealous God.
 The way to make an enemy out of God is to put anything before or above Him and that is exactly what the Assyrians had done.
 For too long, we have only heard about the fact that God loves us and have forgotten that, with that love, comes jealousy.
 That jealousy is the fact that God desires a people that is devoted exclusively to Him.
 Just as a man/woman would not like their boyfriend/girlfriend to date other men/women, God does not want a people that "plays the field" of belief.
 We either trust in Jesus or trust in something else.
 Those who trust in something else will surely face the coming wrath of God.

-The Lord is slow to anger and great in power; the Lord will not leave the guilty unpunished.
-His way is in the whirlwind and the storm, and clouds are the dust of his feet.
+ADONAI is slow to anger, but great in power; and he does not leave the guilty unpunished.
+ADONAI's path is in the whirlwind and storm, and the clouds are the dust of his feet.

 Nahum reminds the people that God is merciful and patient because that is His nature but he is also just and righteous.
 Because He is just, He will not let sin (disobedience) go unpunished forever.
 At the appointed time, God will unleash His judgment just like a storm from nature.
 This is a good lesson for us as well in that we have heard of God's love for a long time but that love does not cause Him to overlook sin.
 Jesus Christ paid for all of the sin of the world and, if we accept Him as our Lord and Savior, then our sin has been punished.
 If we do not accept Him, we will face the punishment ourselves.
 The wrath that is poured out will once again look like a storm of nature (see Revelation 16).